iShafayet/polymer-fx/README.md

 * Custom templates in mixins
 * Utility method (i.e. forced re-evaluation)

-## Status of the project.
+## Status of the project

-The library is in used by internal projects for [Lipi for Business](lipi.live).
+The library is in use by internal projects for [Lipi for Business](lipi.live).

 However, since Polymer 3.x took a divergent path from Polymer 2.x, pursuing this project further has no merit.
 If you are still interested, the [Unfinished docs](docs) are a good place to start.